LikithKumarDK/Sakai/README.md

-# 避難所管理システム

-It's a web application developed using Next.js (version 13.4.3) to manage evacuation centers, featuring various roles such as Admin, Staff, User, and HQ-Staff, along with other associated responsibilities.

 # ReactJS

 React is an open-source JavaScript library used for building user interfaces and UI components.
 You can find its documentation at https://reactjs.org/.